NEUBIAS/training-resources/_modules/multichannel_images.md

     F --> CN("Channel n")

-figure: /figures/multichannel_2d_image.png
+figure: /figures/multichannel_images.png

 figure_legend: Multichannel image.
-Example for three 2D (xy) channels.
-Left - Each individual image is a channel shown in blue, red and green lookup tables.
-  Right - All channels overlaid to display a composite image.
-  Note that the array shape of (x,y,c) is just an example of channel order.
-The order may vary depending upon the data structure used to read image
+Left - Scheme of array organization for a multichannel image.
+Center - Example of three 2D (XY) images shown with grey look up table.
+Right - All 3 channels overlaid to display a composite image using Cyan, Magenta, and Yellow look up tables, respectively.
+Note that the array shape of (X,Y,C) is just an example.
+The position of the channel dimension may differ depending on the data and the reader.

 multiactivities:
   - ["multichannel_images/activity1_multichannel_images.md", [["ImageJ GUI", "multichannel_images/activity1_imagejgui.md"],["skimage napari", "multichannel_images/activity1_skimage_napari.py", "python"], ["Galaxy Napari", "multichannel_images/activity1_galaxy.md", "markdown"]]]